Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thus, up to 3 coaches will not be able to perform their duties in the upcoming matches due to disciplinary action.
 In both matches between Quang Nam and Thanh Hoa (make-up matches of round 11 and round 14), both teams did not have their head coaches present in the technical area.
 Similarly, the match between Da Nang Club and Ho Chi Minh City Club at Tam Ky Stadium will not have the young "general" Le Duc Tuan.
 Most likely, Mr. Phan Thanh Hung will take over the command.

-Although coach Popov explained that he was only showing his anger towards his players, instead of the referee, but according to the law (kicking a water bottle can result in a yellow card), the Thanh Hoa FC coach was wrong.
-The law clearly states: offensive and hot-tempered behavior by a coach can absolutely lead to a penalty card, regardless of whether the behavior is directed at the referee or not.
+Although coach Popov explained that he was only showing his anger towards his players, instead of towards the referee, but according to the law (kicking a water bottle can result in a yellow card), the Thanh Hoa FC coach was wrong.
+The law clearly states: offensive and hot-tempered behavior by a coach can absolutely lead to a card, whether or not that behavior is directed towards the referee.

 Nhiều HLV ở V-League bị cấm chỉ đạo: Đừng làm gương xấu cho học trò!- Ảnh 2.